aws/go-kafka-event-source/docs/asyncprocessing.md

 }
 ```

 Since `batch.Key()` does not intersect with `event.key()`, the 2 entries in the state store do not conflict, and there is no data race.
-In out event source initialization, we could schedule an Interjector to periodically poll the state store for DDB errors and retry the DDB writes.
+In our event source initialization, we could schedule an Interjector to periodically poll the state store for DDB errors and retry the DDB writes.
 The interjector might look like this:

 ##### Example 7 - AsynBatcher DDB Write, Error Handling Interjector
 ```go